atomistic-machine-learning/schnetpack/README.md

 ## LAMMPS interface

 SchNetPack comes with an interface to LAMMPS.
-The necessary code and the corresponding readme.md can be found in
+The necessary code can be found in
 ```
 schnetpack/interfaces/lammps
 ```
+and a detailed installation guide is linked in the HowTo-section of the Documentation.

 ## Documentation